manijak/nativescript-photoviewer/README.md

 ```

 ## Changelog
+**2.1.1**
+- Forgot to inlcude the photoviewer.d.ts file in the npm package.
+Add a reference to it in your `references.d.ts`.
+- Added a vanilla js demo app `demo-js`.

 **2.1.0**
 - Fixed Android & iOS promise handling, will resolve properly now when gallery is closed (both in vanilla tns and Angular).
 - Added Angular demo app `demo-ng`.